 Who Is This Card For?

 This card is marketed toward people looking for a simple cashback card, combined with a low annual fee.
 It’s also for those that are happy to forego some of the additional benefits provided by points-earning American Express cards in exchange for cash back on every purchase.

 Welcome Bonus and Annual Fee

-As this card does not earn any points, there is no welcome bonus if you are accepted for this card.
-Instead, you’ll receive 5% cashback on all purchases (up to £125 in total) made during your first three months after you activate the card.
-You would need to spend £2,500 in that period to receive the full £125 cashback.
+As this card does not earn any points, there is no welcome bonus if you’re accepted for this card.
+Instead, you’ll receive 5% cash back on all purchases (up to £125 in total) made during your first three months after you activate the card.
+You would need to spend £2,500 in that period to receive the full £125 back.

-There’s a modest £25 annual fee, so provided you’re able to spend the full £2,500 in the first three months you’ll be coming out £100 in front.
+There’s a modest £25 annual fee, so provided you’re able to spend the full £2,500 in the first three months you’ll be coming out a healthy £100 in front.

 That’s not a bad return for a £25 annual fee card.
-But like other Amex cards, you’ll be hit with a 2.99% foreign transaction fee on international purchases, which will be higher than the value of the cashback you will receive (outside of the welcome bonus 5% amount).
-Keep this fee in mind if you if you are using this for foreign purchases.
+But like other Amex cards, you’ll be hit with a 2.99% foreign transaction fee on international purchases, which will be higher than the value of the cash back you will receive (outside of the welcome bonus 5% amount).
+Keep this fee in mind if you’re using this for foreign purchases.

 This card doesn’t come with as many perks as some of the more expensive (but more lucrative) points-earning American Express cards, but there are still some benefits you may find useful:

-- You can opt to have free supplementary cards for any close family and friends in order to maximise your cashback.
+- You can opt to have free supplementary cards for any close family and friends in order to maximise your cashback benefit.
 But remember that you, as the primary cardholder, will still be responsible for paying the balance each month.